 The days of Habsburg rule were over.
 Done and dusted.
 Game over.

-The last emperor (Karl I, who came to power after Franz Joseph’s death in 1916) relinquished rule without ever formally abdicating, but was never able to return to power.
-He tried a couple of times, failed miserably, and was dumped in Madeira by the Allies to cool off until his death in 1922.
+The last emperor (Karl I, who came to power after Emperor Franz Joseph’s death in 1916) relinquished rule without ever formally abdicating, but was never able to return to power.
+He tried a couple of times, failed miserably, and the Allies dumped him in Madeira to cool off until his death in 1922.

 So what came next?

-This was all very admirable, except the idea of a German Austria got little support elsewhere and it didn’t have the political or military clout to push through its agenda.
+The plan seemed like a reasonable one, except the idea of a German Austria got little support elsewhere.
+Nor did the would-be republic have the political or military clout to push through their agenda.

 The treaty eventually signed with WWI’s victors in 1919 saw bits of the nascent German Austria handed over to Italy, Yugoslavia, and Czechoslovakia.
-What was left became a new republic, but only after agreeing to:
+What was left did indeed become a new republic, but only after agreeing to: